Cyclone Rashmi

-Cyclonic Storm Rashmi (IMD designation: BOB 05, JTWC designation: 04B) was the seventh tropical cyclone of the 2008 North Indian Ocean cyclone season and second cyclonic storm, as well as the fifth tropical cyclone in the Bay of Bengal that year.
+Cyclonic Storm Rashmi (Note: The name Rashmi (Sinhala: රශ්මි, [raʃmi]) was contributed by Sri Lanka and means "ray of light" in Sinhala.)
+(IMD designation: BOB 05, JTWC designation: 04B) was the seventh tropical cyclone of the 2008 North Indian Ocean cyclone season and second cyclonic storm, as well as the fifth tropical cyclone in the Bay of Bengal that year.
 A fairly weak tropical cyclone, it caused some notable damage and over two dozen fatalities in Bangladesh and India.

-An area of low pressure formed within the Bay of Bengal on October 24.
+An area of low pressure formed within the Bay of Bengal on 24 October.
 It was designated as Depression BOB 05 the next day by the India Meteorological Department.
-The depression was declared a deep depression early on October 26, whilst the Joint Typhoon Warning Center designated the depression as Cyclone 04B later that day with wind speeds equivalent to a tropical storm.
+The depression was declared a deep depression early on 26 October, whilst the Joint Typhoon Warning Center designated the depression as Cyclone 04B later that day with wind speeds equivalent to a tropical storm.
 Later that day, the IMD upgraded the deep depression into a cyclonic storm and named it as Rashmi.
-Rashmi then reached both its peak one- and three-minute sustained wind speeds, as it made landfall on the Bangladesh coast late on October 26.
+Rashmi then reached both its peak one- and three-minute sustained wind speeds, as it made landfall on the Bangladesh coast late on 26 October.
 Early the next day the JTWC issued its final advisory on Rashmi as the IMD downgraded Rashmi to a deep depression.
 Later that day the IMD, having noted that Rashmi had weakened rapidly, downgraded the deep depression to a well marked area of low pressure and released their final advisory.

 The name Rashmi was submitted by Sri Lanka, to the World Meteorological Organisation's Tropical Cyclone Committee.
-Rashmi (pronounced Rush-mee) is a Sinhalese word, which means "ray of light".